Can dollar stores fit into a simple, deliberate life? They can’t be very socially responsible or life-expanding, can they?

 They’re frugal enough, and they’re fairly simple.
 But since most of the products are imported and the quality is often very low, just how deliberate are they?

 This post is not about places like Dollar General and Family Dollar that sell things at a variety of prices but round them to the nearest dollar.
-This post is about stores where every product is one dollar — or the appropriate equivalent single-price in other countries.
-(What are these places called in the UK and Australia, for example?
-I know some of you can tell me.)
+(They have their own problems.)
+This one is about stores where every product is one dollar or so — and the appropriate equivalent in other countries.

-Around here, the most prolific brand name of those one-dollar stores is Dollar Tree.
+Around here, the most prolific brand name of those one-dollar stores is Dollar Tree – which has started in the last few weeks to charge $1.25 per item, by the way.
 When I was a kid and these first started appearing, many were called Everything’s A Dollar.
 Dollar stores once carried overstocked merchandise and lots of ceramic figurines, but now, companies make low-quality alternatives to just about everything especially for these stores.

 We rarely buy a new broom or mop, but it’s time for us to clean up our act a bit, and even our cleaning supplies are dirty.
 After seeing $4 brooms and $8 mops at Walmart, I decided that such disposable cleaning supplies shouldn’t have to cost so much.
 Where could I get a low-quality, barely adequate broom and mop?
 We have hardly any hard floor to worry about, so our requirements are, perhaps surprisingly, minimal.